 Let’s Encrypt

-Let’s Encrypt is a nonprofit CA that distributes free SSL certificates.
+Let's Encrypt is a nonprofit CA that distributes free SSL certificates.
 Its goal is to make SSL protection more common and easier to obtain.
-Let’s Encrypt issues over a million certificates per day, and is backed by major players like Google, Amazon, and Shopify.
+Let's Encrypt issues over a million certificates per day and is backed by major players like Google, Amazon, and Shopify.

 Other Certificate Authorities

-3. Install your SSL certificate.
+1. Install your SSL certificate.

+Now that you've acquired your WordPress SSL certificate, it's time to install it.
 Your SSL certificate files will be located on your web server, so the installation process varies by hosting provider.
-Consult with your host’s documentation for installing SSL — you may need to employ FTP to upload your SSL certificate yourself.
+Consult with your host's documentation for installing SSL — you may need to employ FTP to upload your SSL certificate yourself.
 Still, this should hopefully be the least time-consuming step of the process.

-4. Configure WordPress for your SSL certificate.
+1. Configure WordPress for your SSL certificate.

-This step can be done manually, or with a plugin like Really Simple SSL.
-The Really Simple SSL plugin automatically redirects all incoming requests to “https” URLs.
-It also replaces “http” with “https” in content source links.
+This step can be done manually or with a plugin like Really Simple SSL.
+The Really Simple SSL plugin automatically redirects all incoming requests to "https" URLs.
+It also replaces "http" with "https" in content source links.

 Protect Your Visitors and Your Business with SSL

-The SSL protocol is a cornerstone of cybersecurity today, and one of the most important measures you can take to protect visitors on your WordPress site.
+The SSL protocol is a cornerstone of cybersecurity today and one of the most important measures you can take to protect visitors on your WordPress site.

 However, your security doesn’t end there.
 There’s a big reason why WordPress websites are targeted at disproportionately higher rates than other CMSs — it’s because hackers assume that WordPress users are inexperienced and will fail to take the proper precautions.